 Work with a professional

-Once you have some ideas of the type of diet you would like to follow, meet with a dietician or naturopath.
+with a dietitian or naturopath.
 Both will have suggestions for staying motivated.
 Another benefit of working with a professional is they can make sure you are supplying yourself with all the necessary vitamins and minerals your RA body requires.

 Prepare foods ahead of time